-- Using the outdoors as a classroom
+- Use the outdoors as a classroom

-- Learning through experience and service
+- Learn through experience and service

-What do students learn about at UTH?
+What do students learn at UTH?

-- Introduction to my local environment
+- Introduction to local environments

 - Ecosystems and the web of life